SECTION 1. NAME, PURPOSES, LOCATION, CORPORATE SEAL AND FISCAL YEAR

 SECTION 3.
 MEMBERSHIPS AND REPRESENTATIONS

 3.1.
 Qualifications.
-The owner or owners of each Residence Lot shall be members of the corporation, and one membership in the corporation shall be appurtenant to each Residence Lot.
+The owner or owners of each Residence Lot shall be Members of the corporation, and one membership in the corporation shall be appurtenant to each Residence Lot.

 3.2.
 Voting.
 Each membership in the Corporation shall be entitled to one vote, provided, however, that:

 3.2.A.
 Each membership in the corporation shall be held and exercised as a unit and shall not be divided among several owners of the Residence Lot to which such membership appertains.
-With respect to the membership in the corporation appurtenant to each Residence Lot, the person (hereinafter in these By-Laws referred to as the "Representative") to receive notice of and vote at meetings of the members of the corporation or to execute written consents of the members without meeting, and to exercise the other rights and privileges of membership in the corporation, -shall be determined as follows:
+With respect to the membership in the corporation appurtenant to each Residence Lot, the person (hereinafter in these By-Laws referred to as the "Representative") to receive notice of and vote at meetings of the members of the corporation or to execute written consents of the members without meeting, and to exercise the other rights and privileges of membership in the corporation, shall be

 3.2.A2.
 In the event the Residence Lot to which such membership appertains is owned of record by more than one person, whether jointly, in common, by the entirety, or otherwise, the Representative shall be (a) that one of such record owners as shall be designated from time to time in writing, executed by all of' such record owners and filed with the Secretary of the corporation, or (b) in the absence of any such designation, that one of such record owners as the Secretary may designate.